Direct detection of dark photon dark matter using radio telescopes

-where $F'$ and $F$ are field strength of dark photon and SM photon, and $\epsilon$ is the kinetic mixing.
-The coupling of $A'$ to the $Z_0$ boson is further suppressed in this mass range and produces negligible effect.
+$F'$ and $F$ are dark photons and SM photons field strength; $\epsilon$ is the kinetic mixing.
 After appropriate rotation and redefinition, one can eliminate the kinetic mixing term and arrive at the interaction Lagrangian for $A'$, the SM photon $A$, and the electromagnetic current $j^\mu_{\rm em}$,

-where $e$ is the electromagnetic coupling.
-Therefore, the free electrons in telescope antennas will be accelerated by the DPDM electric field, $\bE' = - \dot{\bA}' - \nabla A'^0$, and then produce EM equivalent signals.
+$e$ is the electromagnetic coupling.
+Therefore, free electrons in telescope antennas will be accelerated by the DPDM electric field, $\bE' = - \dot{\bA}' - \nabla A'^0$, and then produce EM equivalent signals.

-Since the velocity of the local DM is about $10^{-3}c$, where $c$ is the speed of light, $\bE'$ oscillates with a nearly monochromatic frequency, $f\approx m_{A'}/2\pi$.
-As a result, radio telescopes will detect a monochromatic radio signal, with a broadening of about $10^{-6}$ of the center value.
-The wavelength of DPDM is therefore about $10^3 c/f$, which is about $10^3$ of the EM wavelength with the same frequency.
-In the following, we analyze the DPDM signals for dipole antenna, dish antenna and antenna arrays.
+Since the local DM velocity is about $10^{-3}c$, where $c$ is the speed of light, $\bE'$ oscillates with a nearly monochromatic frequency, $f\approx m_{A'}/2\pi$.
+Therefore, radio telescopes will detect a monochromatic radio signal, broadening the center value of about $10^{-6}$.
+The DPDM wavelength is about $10^3 c/f$, $10^3$ times the same-frequency EM wavelength.
+Next, we analyze DPDM signals for the dipole antenna, dish antenna, and antenna arrays. \\

 \textit{\textbf{Response of the dipole antenna}}-- A dipole antenna usually comprises conductive elements like metal wires or rods.
 Considering a linear dipole antenna of length $ \ell$ lying on the horizontal plane observing a radio signal from the zenith direction with frequency $f$, it will detect an oscillating electric field